sdclibbery/tradr/README.md

   x Buy sell above/below for when price is fluctuating x Buy then sell button for price rise.
 Runs a Bot.
 Tries to buy at up to the specified sell price, then places sell order.
-     Has good tracking reason etc. Launch from button on trade product page
- * Candle granularities
-  x Zoom in and allow swiping left/right if possible x Fetch and process candles client-side
-  * Buttons to switch granularities
+     Has good tracking reason etc. Launch from button on trade product page x Candle granularities x Zoom in and allow swiping left/right if possible x Fetch and process candles client-side x Buttons to switch granularities
+ * Display date/times better
  * Live price update
   * Fetch price client side
  * Indicator to show whether there's more base or quote currency, both balance and available